shimaore/huge-play/middleware/client/ingress/flat-ornament.coffee.md

       return unless @session.direction is 'ingress'

       ornaments = @session.number.ornaments
+      @session.timezone ?= @session.number.timezone

+* doc.local_number.timezone (string) Local timezone for doc.local_number.ornaments

       return unless ornaments?

       debug 'Processing'

-An ornament is a list of rules which are evaluated in order.
-Each rule consists of a preconditions and an action.
-If the precondition is met, the action is processed.
+The ornaments are simply an array of ornaments which are executed in the order of the array.

       over = false